jotredi/Model_Predictive_Control/README.md

 ## Cost Function

-The cost function that has to be minimized contains multiple terms and consist of a sum of squares over all timesteps N.
+The cost function that has to be minimized contains multiple terms and consist of a sum of squares over all timesteps.

 #### Reference state